tathamoddie/nfwd/Web/Docs/DNS/Default.md

 ## Record Types

-In our first query, we retrieved something called an *A record*.
+So far, we've only retrieved something called an *A record*.
 This is the simplest record of DNS, allowing us to define an address for a hostname.
+That's pretty much it for mastering the idea of DNS-as-a-phonebook, so lets look a bit deeper: DNS doesn't always return addresses.

-You've now mastered the idea of DNS-as-a-phonebook, so lets look a bit deeper: DNS doesn't always return addresses.
 There are a number of different record types, each with a defined structure.

 ### Mail Exchangers (MX)